Thomas Becket: Assassination

 Regardless of what Henry said, it was interpreted as a royal command.
 Four knights—Reginald FitzUrse, Hugh de Morville, William de Tracy and Richard le Breton—set out to confront Becket.
 On 29 December 1170 they arrived at Canterbury.
 According to accounts by the monk Gervase of Canterbury and eyewitness Grim, the knights placed their weapons under a tree outside the cathedral and hid their armour under cloaks before entering to challenge Becket.
 The knights told Becket he was to go to Winchester to give an account of his actions, but Becket refused.
 When he refused their demands to submit to the king's will, they retrieved their weapons and rushed back inside.
 Becket, meanwhile, proceeded to the Cathedral for vespers.
 The other monks tried to bolt themselves in for safety, but Becket said to them, "It is not right to make a fortress out of the house of prayer!", ordering them to reopen the doors.

+An ivory carving, c.
+1200, portraying the knights involved in Becket's assassination.
+One knight holds an axe with which to break down the door of the cathedral.

 The four knights, wielding drawn swords, ran into the room crying, "Where is Thomas Becket, traitor to the king and country?"
 They found Becket in a spot near a door to the monastic cloister, the stairs into the crypt, and the stairs leading up into the quire of the cathedral, where the monks were chanting vespers.
 On seeing them Becket said, "I am no traitor and I am ready to die."
 One knight grabbed him and tried to pull him outside, but Becket grabbed onto a pillar and bowed his head to make peace with God.

 Several contemporary accounts of what happened next exist; of particular note is that of Grim, who was wounded in the attack.
 This is part of his account: